-Selecting Hammer, Drill or Drive Action
+Selecting Hammer, Drill or Drive Action (Cat.
+No. M18 FPD)

-1. To use the hammer-drilling mode, rotate the application selector collar until the hammer symbol appears in line with the arrow.
+1. To use the hammer-drilling mode, rotate the application selector collar until the ham-with the arrow.
 Apply pressure to the bit to engage the hammering mechanism.

-NOTE: The number selected on the torque selector collar has no effect on operation of the drill in hammer mode.
+NOTE: The number selected

+on the torque selector collar has no effect on operation of the drill in hammer mode.